google/koladata/docs/api_reference.md

 Note that the sampling is performed as follows: hash(key, seed) < ratio * 2^63
 Therefore, exact sampled count is not guaranteed.
-E,g, result of sampling an array of 1000 items with 0.1 ratio has present items close to 100 (e.g. 98) rather than exact 100 items.
+E.g. result of sampling an array of 1000 items with 0.1 ratio has present items close to 100 (e.g. 98) rather than exact 100 items.
 However this provides per-item stability that the sampling result for an item is deterministic given the same key regardless